duongtd23/HB-PQ-TLS12-analysis/no-client-auth/README.md

 Predicates defined in module `PROP-FULLHS` are valid to both cases: (i) PQ primitives are safe (while classical primitives are unsafe) and (ii) classical primitives are safe (while PQ primitives are unsafe).
-Whereas, predicates defined in moudle `PROP-FULLHS-PQSAFE` are valid only in case (i).
+Whereas, predicates defined in module `PROP-FULLHS-PQSAFE` are valid only in case (i).
 Most predicates in module `PROP-FULLHS` are proven with respect to (wrt) `PROP-FULLHS`, i.e., regardless of case (i) or (ii).
 Some others are proven separately wrt module `PROP-FULLHS-PQSAFE` and wrt module `PROP-FULLHS-CLSAFE`, i.e., they are proven separately for case (i) (see folder `full-hs`) and case (ii) (see folder `pq-unsafe/full-hs`).

-The auxiliary lemmas defined can be divided into four subsets:
+The auxiliary lemmas defined can be divided into four subsets (check our paper for their description):
 - Secrecy helper lemmas.
 - Authentication helper lemmas.
 - Lemmas concerning the set of used secrets.